Ahrweiler (district): History

 Since the Middle Ages, the town has been roughly divided by the four City Gates.
 In each division there was a commons, which originally belonged to the town's citizens.
 These were later put in the care of the protective Social Communities, who protected the interests of the inhabitants.
 These Social Communities (Hutengemeinschaften) continue to exist.
 They are: Hutengemeinschaft Adenbachhut Ahrweiler; Hutengemeinschaft "St. Barbara" Ahrhut Ahrweiler; Hutengemeinschaft "St. Katharina" Niederhut Ahrweiler; Hutengemeinschaft "St. Ursula" Oberhut Ahrweiler e.V..

-During a disastrous period in the Thirty Years War in the 17th century, the town was besieged, plundered and set on fire by the French.
+During a disastrous period in the Thirty Years' War in the 17th century, the town was besieged, plundered and set on fire by the French.
 But the darkest day in Ahrweiler's history was on May 1, 1689, when the town was razed to the ground, and only ten houses were left standing among the ruins.

 The districts of Ahrweiler and Adenau were established in 1816, just after Prussia occupied the Rhineland.
 The district of Adenau was merged with Ahrweiler in 1932.

 The Ahrweiler City Gate and many other historical buildings were partially destroyed at the end of World War II during the contested advances of the Allies.
 The battle of the Rhine bridge of Remagen, otherwise known as the Ludendorff Bridge, in 1945, is a well-known event in local history, also due to the U.S. movie The Bridge at Remagen (1969).

+The 2021 European floods heavily impacted Ahrweiler, where the Ahr river rose, killing at least 135 people.